spikeyarmaku/minibrain/README.md

 ### Linux, MacOS:

-Build or run it from source using the Godot engine.
+Build or run it from source using version 3.3 of the Godot engine.

 ### Android, iOS: